Galán: Climate and biology

+At high elevations there is no vegetation.
 Between 3900–5000 m elevation, vegetation consists of high altitude steppe dominated by Poaceae (grasses) such as Festuca (fescue) and Stipa (feather grass).
 At lower altitudes, wetlands have their own vegetation.
 In sheltered areas birds like ducks and flamingos can be observed.

 Eruptive history

 Volcanic activity at Galán occurred in two separate stages, which are separated by an erosional unconformity during which the ignimbrite apron of the Toconquis group was incised by deep valleys.
 Mechanistically, the onset of the eruptions has been explained with delamination events during which parts of the lower crust broke off, asthenospheric material replaced the crust lost by delamination and basaltic magmas penetrated the remaining crust.

 These stages have left an ignimbrite plateau that surrounds the caldera except on its southern side, and which is noticeable on satellite images.
 It covers a surface area of about 3500 km2 and is the largest ignimbrite system in the Puna plateau.